Ibotta, Inc. (IBTA) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Ibotta, Inc. (“Ibotta” or“the Company”) (NYSE: IBTA).
-Investors who purchased Ibotta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/IBTA .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Ibotta, Inc. ("Ibotta" or "the Company") (NYSE: IBTA ).
+Investors who purchased Ibotta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/IBTA .

 Investigation Details